-Following examination, Polly Nichols’ body was transported to the mortuary on Old Montague Street, which was part of the workhouse.
+Following examination, the body was transported to the mortuary on Old Montague Street, which was part of the workhouse.
 When the corpse was stripped, Inspector Spratling discovered there were wounds on the woman’s stomach and summoned Dr. Llewellyn for a more detailed examination.
 Llewellyn noted the abdomen exhibited a long, deep jagged knife wound, along with several other cuts by the same instrument, running downward.

 Polly Nichols was born Mary Ann Walker August 26, 1845, to Edward and Caroline Walker.
 Edward, formerly a locksmith, was working as a blacksmith at the time of his daughter’s murder.
 His address was listed as 16 Maidswood Road, Camberwell.
 At the inquest, the grey-haired and bearded Walker commented on what he perceived to be his daughter’s youthful appearance, saying: “She was nearly 44 years of age, but it must be owned that she looked ten years younger.”

 On January 16, 1864, when she was 18, Polly married William Nichols, who was employed by Messrs.
 Perkins, Bacon & Company on Whitefriars Road.
 The two had five children: Edward John, born 1866; Percy George, 1868; Alice Esther, 1870; Eliza Sarah, 1877, and Henry Alfred, 1879.
 The oldest child was 21 in 1888 and living in the home of his grandfather, Edward Walker, at the time of his mother’s death.
-He had left home in 1880 according to his William.
+He had left home in 1880 according to William.
 The other children continued to live with their father.

 After their marriage, William and Polly briefly lodged at a place on Bouverie Street, then moved in with her father at 131 Trafalgar Street, where they remained for approximately 10 years.
 They spent another six years on Blackfriars Road, where they paid rent of 5 shillings, 6 pence per week.
 If the Blackfriars Road address was their last, this would mean they lived there from 1875 until 1881.

 During their 24 years of marriage, Polly and her husband separated numerous times, but they never reconciled after their separation in 1881.
-William was ordered to pay his estranged wife an allowance, however, the following year, when he found out she selling her favors, he discontinued support payments.
+William was ordered to pay his estranged wife an allowance, however, the following year, when he found out she was selling her favors, he discontinued support payments.
 Parish authorities attempted to collect the court-ordered support, but William countered by claiming Polly had deserted him, leaving him with five children.
 The two were hailed into court, where William was able to establish his wife was living as a common prostitute.
-At the time of her death, William said he had not seen his wife in three years.
+At the time of her death, William said he had not seen Mrs. Nichols in three years.